The Best Prime Day Sales to Shop That Are *Not* on Amazon

 Amazon Prime Day is just around the corner—summer’s biggest shopping event is taking place July 12 and 13.
 This, of course, means shoppers will be able to score major savings on thousands of coveted items (as long as you have an Amazon Prime membership, that is).
 However, Amazon won’t be the only destination to get a great deal next week.
 In fact, since announcing the dates for Prime Day, tons of other businesses have dropped their own sales that are set to take place during the same time period.
 This means that even for those without a Prime membership or those who may not want to shop on Amazon, there is still a world of savings to shop during the event.

-Several brands will even be offering sales that are even better than what comparable products on Amazon might go for.
+Several brands will even be offering sales that are even better than the Amazon deals.
 This means that you might be saving more money by shopping elsewhere this Prime Day.
 We know that scouring the web to find these Prime Day adjacent deals probably isn’t worth your time, so we went ahead and did the work for you.
 Check out our list below of the best Prime Day sales that aren’t on Amazon.

 Brooklinen